kyegomez/Andromeda/DOCs/MONETIZATION.md

 1. Kye
 2. Nicolo

-(Note: Actual names and contributions can be filled as per the Agora's contributor list)

 Each contributor brings unique expertise and value to the project, helping to shape Andromeda into a powerful, efficient, and intelligent language model that will revolutionize the NLP landscape.